Race Notes and Rules

 - Helmets are a compulsory requirement for all competitors

 - The event and courses will be set by Thredbo Race Department subject to weather and snow conditions.

 - Each racer will have a reverse order second run.
 Late entrants will run last.

-- Team placings are best 3 of 4 Alpine, 2 of 3 Snowboard times for both runs.
+- Team placings are best 3 of 4 Alpine, 2 of 3 Snowboard times over both runs.